 Each report gives more detail on your likelihood of having each trait and how that compares to other users of a similar background.

-Wellness reports on the other hand look at lifestyle and health-related traits, such as the before mention lactose intolerance, as well as alcohol flush reaction, caffeine consumption, deep sleep, sleep movement, muscle composition, saturated fat and weight.
+Wellness reports, on the other hand, look at lifestyle and health-related traits, such as the before mentioned lactose intolerance, as well as alcohol flush reaction, caffeine consumption, deep sleep, sleep movement, muscle composition, saturated fat, and weight.

-Sadly, 23andme must not realize you can pay for the standard test, download your raw DNA, and get health reports for $5 from Promethease.
+Sadly, 23andme must not realize you can pay for the standard test, download your raw DNA, and get health reports for $12 from Promethease.
 Worse, the Promethease report is far more detailed albeit more complicated and not FDA approved.
-What little 23andme told me matched what was in my Promethease report, but the Promethease report had thousands of matches.
-Below are a few screen cuts from my report, as you can see, they flagged genes for all sorts of stuff.
+What little 23andme told me matched what was in my Promethease report (23andme actually contributes to the database Promethease uses), but the Promethease report had thousands of matches (over 22,000).
+Below are a few screen cuts from my report back in 2015, as you can see, they flagged genes for all sorts of stuff.

-Even the updated Neanderthal info was on Promethease, but more genes were flagged.
+Even the updated Neanderthal DNA info was on Promethease, but more genes were flagged.

 I do hope this has helped you reach a decision between the $99 23andme DNA test and the $199 23andme genetic health reports test.
 If you have any questions or would like to see something added to this 23andme DNA test review and comparison, please let me know.